EveryOneIsGross/ragTAG/README.md

 # hermeticRAGTAG
+(Randomly Assigned Agents with Thematic Ideologies)

+hermeticRAGTAG creates a set of randomly assigned agents, each with their own individual ideology based on the seven Hermetic Principles.
+Each agent has their own unique perspective and characteristics, thereby responding to user prompts in a distinct manner.

+Features

+Contextual Awareness:
+Each agent maintains a form of conversational awareness through the use of a memory mechanism.
+This allows the agent to respond to user prompts not just based on the current input, but also considering the context of preceding conversation.

+Adaptive Sentiment Analysis:
+The agents are equipped with a sentiment analysis feature that adjusts their "temperature" (randomness in response) based on the sentiment of the response.

+Keyword Extraction:
+Keywords from user prompts and agent responses are extracted and stored in the agent's memory.
+This aids in generating more context-aware responses.

+Sentence Embeddings:
+The text is processed to extract sentence embeddings using spaCy's en_core_web_lg model, enabling semantic understanding of the input and comparison with past responses.

+Unique Agent Ideology:
+Each agent has a unique ideology generated using the principles of Hermetic philosophy.
+This shapes the agent's responses and objectives.

+---

-The latest version of ragtag is a rewrite to incorporate (for now random) hermetic principles, as well as use embeddings and additional nlp processing.
-Here is an example reponse from this new script, after a conversation on love.
+Here is an example reponse after a multiround conversation on love.
 NOTE: it isn't well tuned and agents are inheriting each others characters or perspectives occasionally.

 ```
 What is your personal favourite breed of dog?